-A nebulizer is a device used to deliver liquid medicine in the form of a fine mist (aerosol) or powder.
+A nebulizer is a device used to deliver liquid medicine in the form of a fine mist (aerosol).
 Medicine may be given through a nebulizer to treat respiratory problems, such as asthma, chronic obstructive pulmonary disease (COPD), or pneumonia.

-The nebulizer allows the medicine to go directly to a person's airways and lungs, and the medicine can be given over a long period of time.
+The nebulizer allows the medicine to go directly to a person's airways and lungs.
+And the medicine can be given over a long period of time.
 The person inhales the medicine while breathing normally through a mouthpiece or face mask.
-A nebulizer makes inhaling medicine easier for people who are having serious difficulty breathing or who have trouble using an inhaler, which requires careful timing and control of one's breathing.
+A nebulizer makes inhaling medicine easier for people who are having serious difficulty breathing or who have trouble using an inhaler.
+An inhaler requires careful timing and control of one's breathing.

 eMedicineHealth Medical Reference from Healthwise